Astros vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has 42 hits with five doubles, seven home runs and 17 walks.
-He has driven in 24 runs with 10 stolen bases.
+- Yelich has five doubles, seven home runs, 17 walks and 24 RBI (43 total hits).
+He has swiped 10 bases.

 Yelich Recent Games